thatrandomfrenchdude/rubik/README.md

 | **Dell 7455**     | Snapdragon X Elite | 32GB     | Windows 11           |

 ## Workflows
 Workflows for common tasks using linux commands.
 Both Windows and Linux commands are available in the [Rubik Pi Documentation](https://www.thundercomm.com/rubik-pi-3/en/docs/rubik-pi-3-user-manual/).

-### Prequisites
-These workflows assume the following prerequisites are met.
+These workflows assume the below prerequisites are met on the Rubik Pi device and host machine.

 *Rubik Pi*
 - The device is connected to the host machine via USB.